MSClark/clous9saastutorial/README.md

 Step 6- Contacts#new action is run
 Step 7- HTTP response is sent
 Step 8- HTML is rendered by client broswer

+- Query string parameter passing information through links; information after a ? mark in the link